Ilya Sorokin: New York Islanders (2020–present)

 On 13 July 2020, Sorokin was signed to a one-year, entry-level contract with draft club the New York Islanders for the remainder of the 2019–20 season.
 However, unsigned prospects from other leagues, such as Sorokin in the KHL, were ruled ineligible to feature in the Return to Play phase following the outbreak of the COVID-19 pandemic.
 The contract completed Sorokin's entry-level status to become a restricted free agent, and Sorokin was signed by the Islanders to a one-year, $2 million contract extension for the 2020–21 season the day after his entry-level contract was essentially nullified.

 Sorokin made his NHL and Islanders debut on 16 January 2021, against the New York Rangers.
 Sorokin was originally slated to be the backup for the game when the intended starter, Semyon Varlamov, was injured during warmups.
 The Islanders lost the game 5–0, while Sorokin allowed five goals on 31 shots.
 Sorokin's first NHL win, and first NHL shutout, came on 16 February, in the Islanders' 3–0 win over the Buffalo Sabres.
 He made 20 saves in the win.
-Sorokin made his NHL Playoff debut against the Pittsburgh Penguins in Game 1, winning 4–3 in overtime. while Varlamov recovered from injury.
-Varlamov took the starting role back in Games 2 & 3 but struggled while playing through his injuries, losing both games.
-Sorokin took back the starting job in Game 4 and won Games 4–6, helping the Islanders win the series.
-Sorokin lost Game 1 against the Boston Bruins in the second round, and Varlamov became the starting goaltender for the remainder of the playoffs.
+Sorokin made his Stanley Cup playoffs debut against the Pittsburgh Penguins in game 1, winning 4–3 in overtime. while Varlamov recovered from injury.
+Varlamov took the starting role back in games 2 and 3 but struggled while playing through his injuries, losing both games.
+Sorokin took back the starting job in game 4 and won games 4–6, helping the Islanders win the series.
+Sorokin lost game 1 against the Boston Bruins in the second round, and Varlamov became the starting goaltender for the remainder of the playoffs.

 On 1 September 2021, Sorokin was re-signed to a three-year, $12 million contract by the Islanders.